42Angouleme/dioxus-tw-components/README.md

 This project is licensed under either the [MIT license](./LICENSE-MIT) or the [Apache-2 License](./LICENSE-APACHE).

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Dioxus Tailwind Components by you shall be licensed as MIT or Apache-2 without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Dioxus Components by you shall be licensed as MIT or Apache-2 without any additional terms or conditions.